diogosequeira94/flutterBitcoin/README.md

-# flutter_appsa
+# flutterBitcon

-A new Flutter application.
+A new Flutter application that shows BITCOIN price in EUR.

 ## Getting Started